Getting around in France

 TAKING THE TRAIN

 Getting from Paris to Lille or Lyon to Marseille in one hour?
 It's possible by TGV (Train à Grande Vitesse - High Speed Train).
-Even London is only three hours from Paris.
-France has one of the most effective rail networks in the world.
-It is managed by the SNCF (Société Nationale des Chemins de Fer français – French National Railway Company).
-Its mobile application lets you book and save on-screen tickets.
+Even London is just a three hour ride from Paris.
+France has one of the most effective rail networks in the world, managed by the SNCF (Société Nationale des Chemins de Fer français – French National Railway Company).
+With its mobile application you can easily book and save on-screen tickets.

 Good deals when travelling by train

-• Billets Prem's: these tickets come cheap as they are on sale 3 months ahead of departure dates, on regular lines only.
+• Billets Prem's: are budget- friendly tickets that go on sale up to 3 months before the departure dates, on regular lines only.

-• Ouigo trains: these low-cost trains go to remote stations which are still connected to public transportation.
+• Ouigo trains:are low-cost trains that go to remote stations which are still connected to public transportation.

-• The troc des trains: on this authorised train ticket resale site, you can find cheap, last-minute tickets.
+• The troc des trains: is an authorised train ticket resale site, for you can find cheap, last-minute affordable ticket deals.

-• The carte Jeune: reserved for young people under 28 years of age, it costs 50 euros per year and gives you a discount of at least 25% off all trains.
+• The carte Jeune: is reserved for young people under 28 years of age.
+It costs 50 euros per year and gives you a discount of at least 25% off all trains.

-• The Pass Interrail: this single ticket lets you travel freely by train in over 30 countries in Europe.
+• The Pass Interrail: is a single ticket that lets you travel freely by train in over 30 countries in Europe.

 GOING BY BUS

-Coaches can get you to many places across France and Europe, at affordable prices.
-Unlike the train, fares remain low even at the last minute.
-Coaches nowadays are equipped with reclining seats, Wi-fi, electric sockets, increasing comfort and convenience on long journeys.
-Tickets can be booked from the following companies: Ouibus,Isilines and Flixbus or compare fares on Comparabus.
+Coaches provide an affordable way to travel to a wide range of destinations across France and Europe.
+Unlike trains, fares remain low even at the last minute.
+Nowadays coaches are equipped with reclining seats, Wi-fi, electric sockets, ensuring comfort and convenience during long journeys.
+Tickets can be booked through companies such as Blabla Cars or Flixbus or compare fares on Comparabus.

 SELF-SERVICE BIKES

-Vélib’ in Paris, Vélov’ in Lyon and Vélo Bleu in Nice: most big French cities havem a self-service bicycle rental scheme.
-An annual subscription – between 15 and 30 euros on average – is the easiest way to use it.
+Vélib’ in Paris, Vélov’ in Lyon and Vélo Bleu in Nicemost big French cities have a self-service bicycle rental scheme.
+The simplest way to use them is by purchasing an annual subscription, which typically costs between 15 to 30 euros.

 TAXIS

-In France, taxis are safe.
-Don't hesitate to use them to get around.
+In France, taxis are safe and reliable.
+Don't hesitate to use them to get around!

-The fares are strictly regulated and are rather high compared to international averages.
-Crossing Paris will cost about 30 euros.
-All taxis must have a meter that will provide an accurate fare for your journey.
-If there isn't one, it is a fake taxi: make sure you avoid these.
+The fares are strictly regulated and tend to be higher than the international average.
+For example, a trip across Paris will cost around 30 euros.
+All taxis are required to have a meter that accurately calculates the fare for your journey.

-• The shared taxi: developed by the G7 taxi company to deal with competition from VTC (Véhicule de Tourisme avec Chauffeur chauffeured vehicle), this service mixes users going to the same place.
-The fare for the trip is specified ahead of time and does not change: regardless of the final number of people in the taxi, you pay the stated price.
+• The shared taxi: developed by the G7 taxi company to compete with app-based taxis (VTC - Véhicule de Tourisme avec Chauffeur ), allows passengers heading to the same destination to share a ride together.
+The fare for the trip is set in advance and does not change, regardless of the final number of people in the taxi

-• VTC: a lot of mobile applications enable you to travel around in VTC.
-They offer lower rates than taxis.
-On the other hand, applications that enable individuals to offer taxi services are illegal and forbidden in France.
+• App-based taxi (VTC): many mobile applications allow you to travel around in VTC offering lower rates than taxis.
+On the other hand, applications that enable individuals to offer taxi services are illegal and prohibited in France.

 TRAVELLING BY PLANE

-There are about 45 airports connecting the different cities in France.
-From Paris Orly or Paris Charles de Gaulle, you can get to Nice, Toulouse, Lyon, Marseille, Strasbourg and Bordeaux in just over an hour.
+There are more than 30 airports connecting the different cities in France.
+From Paris Orly or Paris Charles de Gaulle, you can get to Nice, Toulouse, Lyon, Marseille, Strasbourg and Bordeaux in just over an hour!

 DRIVING IN FRANCE

 You can drive in France if you have a European driver's licence or an international driver's licence (if you are not European).
 You can also use your personal vehicle in France.
-Nonetheless, if you remain in France for more than six months, you must request an international driver's licence and your vehicle must pass a roadworthiness inspection.
+Nonetheless, if you remain in France for more than six months, you must request an international driver's licence and your vehicle must pass the technical inspection for private cars

-• Self-service cars: over 80 French cities have carsharing services via the Citiz network, and Auto Lib'in Paris.
+• Self-service cars: over 80 French cities have carsharing services via the Citiz network in Paris.
 They let you rent a car for a very short period, when you are a subscriber.

-• Car-pooling: an economical, friendly and very popular solution in France.
+• Car-pooling: is an economical, sustainable and popular solution in France.
 It's a great way to get around and will give you the chance to practise your French.
-The Blablacar app is the most popular one in France.
+The Blablacar app is the most widely used platform for car-pooling in the country, making it easy to connect with fellow travelers.

 FOLLOW THE MAIN STEPS TO COME STUDY IN FRANCE